Eighth Crusade: Treaty of Tunis

 The Treaty of Tunis was signed on 1 November 1270 by Philip III of France, Charles I of Anjou and Theobald II of Navarre for the Latin Christians and Muhammad I al-Mustansir for Tunis.
 The treaty guaranteed a truce between the two armies.
 In this agreement, the Christians gained free trade with Tunis, and residence for monks and priests in the city was guaranteed.
 Baibars cancelled his plan to send Egyptian troops to fight the Franks in Tunis.
 The treaty was quite beneficial to Charles, who received one-third of a war indemnity from the Tunisians, and was promised that Hohenstaufen refugees in the sultanate would be expelled.
-The Crusaders left shortly thereafter and Carthage's fortifications were demolished to prevent further use.
-The Eighth Crusade was over.
+The Crusaders left shortly thereafter and the Eighth Crusade was over.

 Philip III of France

 As Count of Orléans, Philip III of France accompanied his father to Tunis.
 Louis IX had entrusted the kingdom to Mathieu de Vendôme and Simon II of Clermont, to whom he had also given the royal seal.
 The epidemic that took Louis spared neither Philip nor his family.
 His brother John Tristan died first, on 3 August, and on 25 August the king died.
 To prevent putrefaction of his remains, it was decided to carry out mos Teutonicus, the process of rendering the flesh from the bones so as to make transporting the remains feasible.

 Philip III, only 25 years old and stricken with disease, was proclaimed king in Tunisia.
 He was party to the treaty between the kings of France, Sicily and Navarre and the caliph of Tunis.
 Other deaths followed this debacle.
 In December 1270, Philip's brother-in-law, Theobald II of Navarre, died.
 He was followed in February by Philip's wife, Isabella, who fell off her horse while pregnant with their fifth child.
 In April, Theobald's widow and Philip's sister Isabella also died.
 Philip III arrived in Paris on 21 May 1271, and paid tribute to the deceased.
 The next day the funeral of his father was held.
 The new sovereign was crowned king of France in Reims on 15 August 1271.